Updated: Jan 18

 4. A BRAND STYLE GUIDE

 When starting a new business, clients are eager to get a logo designed but aren’t always going that extra mile to create a brand style guide.
-If you want to invest in your startups’s success, a brand style guide will ensure your brand is cohesive.
+If you want to invest in your startups’ success, a brand style guide will ensure your brand is consistent and cohesive.

 A brand style guide is the visual bible for your company.
 It outlines the brand colours and typography to be used and where.
 It provides guidelines for how your logo should be presented in different formats, what style of imagery should be used alongside your brand, and even the tone of voice behind your social media captions or in emails.